vparyk/inventory-manager/README.md

 A natural next step for future development would be an interactive conflict resolution interface, allowing users to choose between “client wins” or "server wins" options.

+## Error handling

+I added strict validation between the backend and the frontend for all data being transferred.
+Any received errors are displayed clearly in the UI.

+When the user goes offline, a visible indicator is shown, and all actions made during offline mode are stored in a generic, reusable event queue.
+This queue automatically resends those actions once the connection is restored.

+Errors are also communicated to the user, not only through red borders and tooltip icons, but also via toast messages for extra visibility.

 ## Possible Future Improvements

 - Extended filtering: add an option to filter by “Saved” status.